3 Simple Tips To Lose Weight During Winter

 Medically reviewed by Kimberly Langdon, MD

 In cold weather, most people would rather be curled up under the covers than sweating on an elliptical.
-Cold weather chases people indoors, serving as a great excuse to skip a trip to the gym, or even just a walk around the neighborhood.
-The winter weight that we pack on as a result might stick with us for the rest of the year[1].
+Cold weather chases people indoors, serving as a great excuse to skip a trip to the gym or even just a walk around the neighborhood.
+The winter weight that we pack as a result might stick with us for the rest of the year[1].
 If you want to lose weight in winter, first be sure to keep holiday weight off.
 Then focus on healthy eating and exercise.

 Losing weight isn’t easy at the best of times.
 It gets even harder when the weather is cold and unpleasant outside.
 Sometimes, it’s possible to use weight loss supplements to help.
 However, cold weather workouts can be a great way to burn some extra pounds.